unacau/kapture/docs/MULTI_ASSISTANT_GUIDE.md

 ### 👥 Team Collaboration
 - Multiple developers can use their preferred AI tools simultaneously
-- Each team member gets their own dedicated port and browser tabs
+- Each AI gets their own browser tabs
 - No conflicts or interference between different AI sessions

 ### 🧪 A/B Testing